skrey/yellow-extensions/plugins/core/README.md

 Core plugin 0.6.1
 =================
-Core functionality for your website.
+Core features for your website.

 How do I install this?
 ----------------------